 The Burton Flight Attendant takes a little of what they did with the Landlord, reduced the taper, set back, gave it a blunt nose/tail and give’s it a more of a double ender feel.
-It makes it a fun groomer carver/bomber and a powder friendly Freeride board that we all really like.
+It makes it a fun groomer carver/bomber and a powder friendly Freeride board that many will like.
 Not much has changed from 2015-2017 but the review has been updated for 2017 to keep comparisons current.
 The only real change is there is a lot more sizes this year.

 2015-2017 Burton Flight Attendant Snowboard Review